 When evaluating potential digitalization solutions, it was critically important to the supplier development team to ensure that the solution deployment cycle and the onboarding of supply chain partners was quick and easy.
 In addition, the team operated with the belief that when other parts of the supply chain benefit from solution usage, their organization would receive even more value in return in the form of real-time supply chain data and more coordinated work management.

-Digitalizing supply chain issue management
+Digitalizing supply chain work management

 The manufacturer started with onboarding its top 50 suppliers with the most incidents, because the manufacturer believed these suppliers posed the greatest impact to their business.

-Incidents managed using APT-SCIM include:
+Incidents managed using Supply Chain Work Management include:

 - Damaged product